 After seeing an advance vision of the most important event in human history, what did the disciples immediately think of?
 An intriguing question formed in their minds.
-After the transfiguration, the first thing they asked Jesus about was this: “Why then do the scribes say that Elijah must come first?”
-(Matthew 17:10).
+After the transfiguration, the first question they asked Jesus was: “Why then do the scribes say that Elijah must come first?”
+(Matthew 17:10; New King James Version).

 They were referring to a specific Old Testament prophecy, recorded in Malachi 4:5: “Behold, I will send you Elijah the prophet before the coming of the great and dreadful day of the Lord.”
 Five hundred years earlier, God had prophesied that—before the dreadful cataclysms preceding Christ’s glorious return—He would send “Elijah the prophet,” or a man who would come in the power and spirit of Elijah, to prepare the way.